 Wooden Box, Steven Spiro, 1979

 What's it going to be for me then?
 Consuming the cornucopia offered by the internet, or producing content, original content at that, in a blood-draining drip-drip-drip?
 The topic has been on my mind all summer.
 It would be easy to sit back, surf a few chosen sites, and then let it go.
 No posting, no spell-check, no comma patrol.
-No midnight pounding on the door: "Open up!
-It's the grammar police!
-We know you're in there; you and your nasty little semi-colons!"
+No midnight pounding on the door: “Open up!
+It’s the grammar police!
+We know you are in there; you and your pretentious little semi-colons!”